timothyshull/programming_notes/hardware/digital_design.md

     - WAR hazards could not occur in the simple MIPS pipeline, but they may happen in an out-of-order processor if the dependent instruction (in this case, sub) is moved too early
     - a WAR hazard is not essential to the operation of the program
-        - merely an artifact of the programmer’s choice to use the same register for two unrelated instructions
+        - merely an artifact of the programmer's choice to use the same register for two unrelated instructions
         - MIPS architecture only has 32 registers, so sometimes the programmer is forced to reuse a register and introduce a hazard just because all the other registers are in use
 - a third type of hazard is called write after write (WAW) or an output dependence
     - occurs if an instruction attempts to write a register after a subsequent instruction has already written it
     - results in the wrong value being written to the register
     - WAW hazards are not essential either
-        - artifacts caused by the programmer’s using the same register for two unrelated instructions
+        - artifacts caused by the programmer's using the same register for two unrelated instructions
      - squashing the add - program could eliminate a WAW hazard by discarding the result of the add instead of writing it to $t0
 - out-of-order processors use a table to keep track of instructions waiting to issue